Introduction: Turn Down Electrical Toy Volume

 Step 4: Connect the Resistor to the Speaker Wire

 Connect the resistor to the previously cut stripped speaker wire.
 Resistor orientation makes no difference.
 Solder the joints.
 Add heatshrink tubing (remember to insert before soldering) or electrical tape (apply after soldering) to insulate the joints.

 In the example I was too lazy to take out my soldering tools, so I just wound the wire ends and resistor leads togerher and insulated the joints with electrical tape.
 For anything more serious I would have used solder and heatshrink tubes.
 But this is a toy, the joint is well protected inside the casing and it is not exposed to physical stress so tape is just fine.
 And I got the toy back to working condition much faster.
 And yes, it's just laziness.

 Put the toy back together and you're done!

 R2-D2 turned out just fine, making those beeps as happily as ever - just a bit quieter.

 I will attempt to answer any questions you may have.

 PS.
-I have previously tried stuffing toilet paper etc. to speaker area to turn down the volume.
-This is quite more refined and the sound quality seems unaffected.
+I have previously tried stuffing toilet paper etc. to speaker area to turn down the volume but that reduces sound quality.
+Using a resistor is quite more refined and the sound quality seems unaffected.